edgelesssys/docs.edgeless.systems/edgelessdb/getting-started/marblerun.md

 # Running EdgelessDB under MarbleRun

-If you want to run EdgelessDB as a distributed application in a confidential cluster, you can combine it with [MarbleRun](https://marblerun.sh).
+To run EdgelessDB as a service in a confidential cluster, combine it with [MarbleRun](https://marblerun.sh).

-## Changes
-When you are running EdgelessDB as a Marble, keys and credentials will be managed by MarbleRun.
+When running EdgelessDB as a Marble, secrets will be [managed by MarbleRun](https://docs.edgeless.systems/marblerun/#/features/secrets-management).
 EdgelessDB will no longer generate its own root certificate nor its sealing key.
-Instead, they will be provided by MarbleRun's [Secrets management](https://docs.edgeless.systems/marblerun/#/content/features/secrets-management).
-The root certificate for EdgelessDB needs to be explicitly defined in MarbleRun's manifest.
-We explain this in more detail in the next section below.
-Given now MarbleRun will handle EdgelessDB's certificate and key management, EdgelessDB's own recovery method will be unavailable.
-Instead, MarbleRun will handle recovery for your entire cluster.
+The root certificate for EdgelessDB needs to be defined in MarbleRun's manifest.
+Furthermore, EdgelessDB's own recovery method will be unavailable.
+MarbleRun will handle recovery for your entire cluster.

-## Setup

-### Extend the MarbleRun manifest
+## Extend the MarbleRun manifest
 To add EdgelessDB to your MarbleRun cluster, add to the [MarbleRun manifest](https://docs.edgeless.systems/marblerun/#/workflows/define-manifest)
 * the `edgelessdb` package
 * an encryption key `edb_masterkey`